google-research/retvec/README.md

 RETVec is trained to be resilient against character-level manipulations including insertion, deletion, typos, homoglyphs, LEET substitution, and more.
 The RETVec model is trained on top of a novel character encoder which can encode all UTF-8 characters and words efficiently.
 Thus, RETVec works out-of-the-box on over 100 languages without the need for a lookup table or fixed vocabulary size.
 Furthermore, RETVec is a layer, which means that it can be inserted into any TF model without the need for a separate pre-processing step.

-RETVec's speed and size (~200k instead of millions) also makes it a great choice for on-device and web use cases.
-It is [natively supported in TensorFlow Lite](notebooks/tf_lite_retvec.ipynb) via [custom ops in TensorFlow Text](https://www.tensorflow.org/text/api_docs/python/text/utf8_binarize), and we provide a Javascript implementation of RETVec which allows you to deploy web models via TensorFlow.js.
+RETVec's speed and size (~200k instead of millions of parameters) also makes it a great choice for on-device and web use cases.
+It is [natively supported in TensorFlow Lite](notebooks/tf_lite_retvec.ipynb) via [custom ops in TensorFlow Text](https://www.tensorflow.org/text/api_docs/python/text/utf8_binarize), and we provide a JavaScript implementation of RETVec which allows you to deploy web models via TensorFlow.js.

 Please see our example colabs on how to get started with training your own models with RETVec. [train_retvec_model_tf.ipynb](notebooks/train_retvec_model_tf.ipynb) is a great starting point for training a TF model using RETVec.